Exclusively for iPhone & iPad ... and Apple Watch!Buy $π

 Sometimes, some segments shrink to mere points; other times, some segments extend into endless rays.
 The corresponding trig values —the lengths of those segments— range from zero to infinity.
 Just a few moments with Trigger explains how —and, more-importantly, why— the segments and values behave as they do.

-Trigger’s window is dominated by a circular area that displays the Complete Triangle figure.
-Swiping a finger around in that area changes figure's defining angle, and thus also its shape.
-The top-left corner of the window shows the angle's measure, in degrees, radians, and "piece of pi” format (which expresses the radian measure as a multiple of pi).
+Trigger’s top-left corner shows the Triangle’s defining angle measure, in degrees, in radians, and in “piece of pi” format (which expresses the radian measure as a multiple of pi).

-Trigger provides a pair of handy calculators to explore numerical properties of the trig values.
+Trigger also provides a pair of calculators to explore numerical trigonometric properties.

-iPhone and iPod touch are trademarks of Apple, Inc.
+Trigger is a trademark of B.D.S.
+McConnell. iPhone and iPad are trademarks or registered trademarks of Apple, Inc. Contact